itsliamegan/draft/README.md

 distributed as a single binary with no dependencies, and built for markup-first projects.

+**Disclaimer: Draft is still a prototype, tested mostly by personal use**

 ## Installation

 1. Clone the repository and `cd` into the directory